skoolkid/skoolkit/sphinx/source/extending.rst

 Memory snapshots
 ----------------
-The `snapshot` attribute on HtmlWriter and AsmWriter is a 65536-element list that represents the 64K of the Spectrum's memory; it is populated when the skool file is being parsed.
+The `snapshot` attribute on HtmlWriter and AsmWriter is a list-like object that represents the Spectrum's memory.
+It supports both indexing and slicing for addresses 0-65535 ($0000-$FFFF), and reports a length (via the **len** function) of either 65536 (for a 48K Spectrum) or 131072 (for a 128K Spectrum).

+.. versionchanged:: 9.1
+   The `snapshot` attribute is no longer a plain list object.

 HtmlWriter and AsmWriter also provide methods for saving and restoring memory snapshots, which can be useful for temporarily changing graphic data or the